andronachi09/web-weather/README.md

 To start the application locally:<br>
 `yarn dev`

-For visiting the app a link will pe provided in console.
+To access the app on your local machine a link will be provided in console.

 ## Reflection